 Cancellations on and after December 1, 2017: Registration is non-refundable.

 Please feel free to email us with any questions or concerns about the workshop.
 Not sure if this is the right workshop / retreat for you?
 Got travel questions?
 Please do get in touch.

 Hurry!
-Lodging on site is limited to 10 maximum, double occupancy.
+Lodging on site is limited to 10 maximum, double occupancy, or 5 Single occupancy.

 Because Oaxacan cuisine is so wonderful, dinners are not prearranged to give you freedom to choose where and what to eat.
 We will point you to our favorite restaurants and even make reservations for you.

 Everything is an easy walk from Art House Oaxaca (where you’ll be lodging and enjoying studio time).
 Taxi’s are abundant and affordable if you prefer not to walk.

 Most people pair up or go to dinner in groups, so don’t worry about dining alone.